cyrus123live/listScraper/README.md

 # listScraper
 Creates an excel file containing names of business award winners, with data taken from www.corporatevision-news.com.

-listScaper.py: Outputs one year of award winners. listScraperMany.py: Outputs many years of award winners, each year in a separate sheet.
+listScaper.py: Outputs one year of award winners. \n listScraperMany.py: Outputs many years of award winners, each year in a separate sheet.